fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.RemoteApp/v1.6.1/Copy-AzureRemoteAppUserDisk.md

 # Copy-AzureRemoteAppUserDisk

 ## SYNOPSIS
-Copies the user disk of a user from one azure_2 RemoteApp collection to another.
+Copies the user disk of a user from one Azure RemoteApp collection to another.

 ## SYNTAX